Automattic/wp-calypso/client/tailor/README.md

 A native Calypso Customizer replacement that purely uses the REST API.

-The customizer controls are defined as objects in the config file, `tailor/controls/config.js`.
-Each "control" in this terminology defines a sidebar panel in the customizer as well as all the associated settings it can change.
-Top-level controls are automatically listed by default, although sub-controls will need their parent control to activate them directly (which can be done by calling the `activateControl` prop).

-Each control object *must* have these properties:

-- id: A unique ID for the control.
-- parentId: (Optional) The ID of a parent control if this is a sub-control.
-- title: A string to display for the control.
-- componentClass: A React class to use for the control.
-- setupFunction: Called when customizer starts.
-- updatePreviewFunction: Called when customizations change.
-- saveFunction: Called when customizer saves.
+## How it works

+There are two ways to activate the customizer right now.

+1. By clicking the 'Customize' button next to the 'Themes' link in the Calypso sidebar for your site.
+2. By visiting `/tailor` or `/tailor/MY_SITE_ID`.

+## From within Calypso

+The customizer is actually two components that are available any time in Calypso by setting the `layoutFocus` to `design`.
+This will hide the rest of the Calypso interface and display the `DesignMenu` component in the sidebar and the `WebPreview` component in the main area.

+In this mode, you never actually leave the route you are on.
+The customizer acts as a modal that is dismissed when you are done customizing.

+## From a direct URL

+When visiting the URL directly, the `Tailor` component is loaded, which simply sets the `layoutFocus` to `design` as above.

+## DesignMenu

+The `DesignMenu` component defines a sidebar that displays one design tool at a time.
+A design tool can be any component that will fit in the sidebar.
+It is typically either a set of controls to change the site preview or a menu leading to other design tools.

+The currently displayed design tool is identified by a special ID in the Redux store under `tailor.activeControl`.
+If that value is not set (or a component matching the ID is not found), it will display the default design tool which is a list of all the design tools without a parentId.

+All design tools must be registered in the `design-tools.js` file.
+Each one must have a unique ID (used for many things as will be explained below), a `title`, and a `componentClass` which is a raw React component that will display the panel when rendered.

+Optionally, a design tool can have a `parentId`, referring to another design tool.
+In that case, the design tool will not be listed by default, and if the user presses the `back` button while that component is active, the component in the `parentId` will become the active design tool.

-## setupFunction
+## Design Tool Components

-When Tailor is first loaded, it will call the `setupFunction` for each control.
-That function must return a Promise.
-The Promise should be resolved to an object of initial settings for that control (it doesn't have to actually be async, but provides a mechanism in case data needs to be fetched).
-The settings will all be saved in the `tailor.customizations` section of the global state which will be passed to each control as it is rendered.

-The `setupFunction` is passed three arguments:

-1. An object of all the actions in TailorActions, bound to dispatch.
-2. The current global state object.
-3. The current siteId.

-The componentClass will be turned into a React element when the control is focused and rendered in the controls panel.
-When it is rendered, it will be provided with the following props:

-- All the currently set customizations for this component, including those set by the `setupFunction` when the customizer first loaded (so they are also initial values).
-- site: The currently selected Site object.
+Each design tool's `componentClass` refers to a React component which will be rendered when that class is active.
+An active class will be provided with the following props.
+It can also get additional props by using `connect` from `react-redux`.

+- activateControl: A function that can be called to change the currently active control by passing it the ID of another control (or null to return to the top menu).
 - onChange: A function that can be called to update the customizations.

-- activateControl: A function that can be called to change the currently active control by passing it the ID of another control (or null to return to the top menu).
+## Customizations

+Design tools should make changes by calling `onChange` and passing an object.
+That object will be merged with the current value of `tailor.customizations` in the Redux state tree.
+The objet passed to `onChange` will actually be saved under `tailor.customizations[ designToolId ]` where `designToolId` is the ID of the tool from the `design-tools.js` file.

+The `customizations` object is used to update the preview and to persist changes to the API as will be explained below.

-## updatePreviewFunction
+## Preview

-When the component calls `onChange`, each control's `updatePreviewFunction` will be called to update the preview iframe to match the data.
+The `WebPreview` component is used to display a preview of the current site.
+It will also be provided with the current value of `tailor.customizations`.
+If set, that object will be passed through a series of functions to update the DOM of the preview iframe to match the customizations.

-The `updatePreviewFunction` will be called with two arguments:
+The functions to update the preview are in `lib/tailor/preview/index.js` in the array `updaterFunctions`.
+It's a good idea to make one function for each setting change.
+Each function receives two arguments:

-1. The `document` object from the preview frame's DOM.
+1. The `document` object from the preview iframe's DOM.
-2. The current customizations object for this control.
+2. The current customizations object.

-## saveFunction

-When the Save button is clicked, the `saveFunction` method of each control is called, passing it two arguments:

-1. An object of all the actions in TailorActions, bound to dispatch.
+# Saving Changes

+To save changes, trigger the action `saveCustomizations` from `tailor/actions.js`.
+That will call a series of functions to persist the customization data to the REST API.

+The code expects one function to be defined matching each key in `tailor.customizations`.
+The functions are defined in `tailor/save-functions/index.js` and each receives three arguments:

+1. The Redux dispatcher.
-2. The current customizations object for this control.
+2. The current customizations object for this ID.
 3. The current siteId.

-The `saveFunction` is expected to use the actions to persist that control's settings from the state.